-Details of rugby positions and how you play them.
-Backs, forwards, wing, prop?
-Work out where you fit in, enjoy yourself, feel good and play well.
+Rugby positions in Union and how you play them.
+Know them all from wing to prop.
+How you choose so you enjoy yourself, feel good and play well.

 This is what it's all about, where you fit in.

-This diagram shows all the player positions in a rugby team based on the situation where a scrum has been formed.
+This diagram shows all of the 15 player positions in a rugby team based on the situation where a rugby union scrum has been formed.

 Rugby positions based on the scrum

 Select a topic or scroll down the page

 In life people come in all shapes and sizes.
 Rugby, more than most other sports, reflects that fact.

 People from across a huge range of body shapes and sizes will find a suitable position in a rugby team.